 SUBMIT YOUR STORIES!

 Want to tell a story on the RISK! podcast, or maybe even at one of our live shows?
-Tell us what happens in the beginning, middle and end (don’t leave us hanging!) of your story by answering each these questions as best you can.
-If a question doesn’t apply to your particular tale, see if you can say why.
+Watch the video above!
+Then email a summary of what happens in the beginning, middle and end (don’t leave us hanging!) of your story in about 300 words and send it to firstname.lastname@example.org.
+Make sure to tell us where you’re located as well!

 TIPS FOR PITCHING